Right to Dream Academy: Tournament play

 The academy has won the African championship and thus retained the right to represent Africa each year since the 2008 edition.
 Right to Dream has achieved five top-eight finishes in the World Finals of the Manchester United Premier Cup, playing the best football teams from Manchester United, Juventus, Paris Saint Germain and Real Madrid.
 It placed a best of 3rd in 2009, and in 2014, the academy placed 4th.
 In 2015, Right to Dream won the Manchester United Premier Cup world finals for the first time in their history.

 In 2010, Right To Dream were named Peace Ambassadors and invited to participate in a tournament during that year's Nobel Peace Prize Weekend.

 In 2015, Right to Dream U18 and U15 were unbeaten for a combined total of 42 matches on their European Tours.

+In 2016, Right to Dream U17 finished in 6th place at the 7th edition of the ABN AMRO Future Cup in Amsterdam.

+In 2022, Right to Dream U18 won the Gothia Cup.

 Programmes

 Scholarships are granted to Africans, both boys and girls, to study at the purpose-built Academy, located on the banks of the Volta River.
 Every two years, 15–20 students are selected out of 30,000 trialists and assessed both on their athletic ability and their academic performance to study and train at the Academy on 100% scholarships.
 Right to Dream's International School is an accredited centre for the Cambridge International Examination.
 The academy also offers a combination of local and international curriculums.

 The first Right to Dream School opened in Takoradi in September 2015.
 The programme is a partnership between Right to Dream and a leading private school in each identified location.

-Right to Dream USA is a 501(c)(3) organisation in the United States which places students from Right to Dream Academy into US boarding schools and universities on athletic scholarships.
+Right to Dream is a not-for-dividend business in Egypt and Denmark, a charity in Ghana and is currently a 501(c)(3) organisation in the United States, which places students from Right to Dream Academy into US boarding schools and universities on athletic scholarships.